iantmn/iantmn.github.io/_posts/2024-7-7-ThesisKubo.md

 published: true
 ---

-**Do you want to know more?
-Don't hesitate to contact me!**
+## The Challenge

-Kubo greenhouses challenged me for my bachelor thesis to make their own greenhouse design named the Ultra-Clima more sustainable and efficient.
-While researching I found out a couple of things:
+Kubo Greenhouses tasked me with making their Ultra-Clima greenhouse design more sustainable and efficient.
+During my research, I uncovered several key issues:

-- The climate control systems on the market are not optimal for the Ultra-Clima greenhouse, because they are designed for the standard Venlo greenhouse.
+- Existing climate control systems are designed for standard Venlo greenhouses, making them suboptimal for Ultra-Clima greenhouses.
-- The horticulturalists are not happy with the current climate control systems, because they are not user-friendly and lack a lot of features and automation.
+- Horticulturalists find current systems lacking in user-friendliness, automation, and essential features.
-- Horticulturalist need to train new horticulturalists which can take anywhere from 2 to 5 years, because indoor climate control is a complex subject and there are not a lot of tools to help them.
+- Training new horticulturalists takes 2 to 5 years due to the complexity of climate control, with minimal tools available to assist them.
-- Even experienced horticulturalists sometimes couldn't predict the climate in the greenhouse, because the climate is influenced by a lot of (sometimes unexpected) factors.
+- Even experienced horticulturalists struggle to predict greenhouse climate due to numerous influencing factors, some of which are unexpected.

-With this information I started to think about how I could fix these problems.
-As is customary in the field of Industrial Design Engineering, I created a frame, a design statement, I used co-creation sessions with the stakeholders, I created prototypes to test my ideas, I iterated on the prototypes and I created a final product.
-The final product is a climate control system that can control the climate in the Ultra-Clima greenhouse, but also in other greenhouses.

-The system consists of these key parts:
-- A climate control system that can control the climate in the greenhouse and read information from sensors, just like the current systems on the market, but it is optimised for the Ultra-Clima greenhouse (or any other greenhouse).
-- With this data an AI model is trained to predict the climate in the greenhouse, so the horticulturalist can see what the climate will be in the future and can take action if necessary.
-  - The AI model is also used to give advice to the horticulturalist about what actions they can take to improve the climate in the greenhouse
-  - The AI model is also used to predict what a certain action will do to the climate in the greenhouse, so the horticulturalist can see what the effect of their actions will be.
-  - The AI model can also take proactive actions to improve the climate in the greenhouse, like closing the window if it predicts rain or starting the heating of the greenhouse if it predicts a cold night.
-- This system can also be used to train new horticulturalists, because the AI model can explain why it takes certain actions and what the effect of these actions will be.
-This way the horticulturalist can learn from the AI model and can take over the control of the greenhouse when they are ready.
-  - In addition to that an experienced horticulturalist can use the AI model to predict the climate in the greenhouse, so they can focus on other tasks and only take over the control of the greenhouse when necessary as well as take over the control of multiple greenhouses at the same time.
+## The Solution

+Using an Industrial Design Engineering approach, I framed the problem, developed a design statement, collaborated with stakeholders in co-creation sessions, and iteratively built prototypes to test and refine my ideas.
+The result?
+A next-generation climate control system optimized for Ultra-Clima and adaptable to other greenhouses.

+### Key Features

+✅ Smart Climate Control – Monitors and regulates the greenhouse environment using real-time sensor data, optimized specifically for Ultra-Clima greenhouses.

+🤖 AI-Powered Insights & Automation
+- Predicts future climate conditions, enabling horticulturalists to take proactive measures.
+- Provides AI-driven recommendations to improve greenhouse conditions.
+- Simulates the impact of different actions on the climate before implementation.
+- Automates key decisions, such as closing windows before rain or adjusting heating before a cold night.

+🎓 Training & Knowledge Transfer
+- The AI explains its decisions, helping new horticulturalists learn faster and understand climate control strategies.
+- Experienced horticulturalists can leverage AI predictions, allowing them to oversee multiple greenhouses with greater efficiency.

+This system not only improves operational efficiency but also revolutionizes how greenhouse climate control is managed, making it more intuitive, predictive, and sustainable.
+The system itself is not created, but the design and research are ready for implementation.

+## Challenges and Learnings

+- Data Complexity: Gathering reliable and accurate data from multiple sensors in the greenhouse posed a challenge.
+Variations in sensor calibration and environmental interference made data quality a concern.
+- User Interface: Designing a user-friendly interface for horticulturalists with varying levels of experience proved to be a complex task.
+Balancing automation and manual control while ensuring usability was a continuous challenge.
+- System Integration: Integrating the new climate control system into the existing greenhouse infrastructure without disrupting ongoing operations was a logistical challenge.
+- User needs: Understanding the needs and expectations of horticulturalists, engineers, and other stakeholders required effective communication and collaboration.

+💡 Want to learn more?
+Feel free to reach out!

 <iframe width="750" height="420" src="https://www.youtube.com/embed/o3TrRHFEE-0" title="Thesis Kubo Ultra-Climate" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="margin: 0 auto; display: block;"></iframe>